pu2clr/PIC16F/projects/05-PWM-SPEED-COOLER/PIC12F675/README.md

 ## Example in Assembly and interrupt setup

 I couldn't find clear documentation on how to configure the interrupt service using "pic-as".
 Therefore, I attempted various configurations so that the occurrence of a desired interrupt would redirect the program flow to address 4h (as described in the PIC12F675 Data Sheet).
 I didn't find an Assembly directive that would instruct the assembler to start the interrupt code at address 4h (the ORG directive didn't seem to work).
 However, this was made possible by adding special parameters in the project settings/properties, as shown below.
-Go to properties and set the pic-as Additional Options: -Wl,-PresetVec=0x0,-PisrVec=0x04.
+Go to properties and set the pic-as **Additional Options: -Wl,-PresetVec=0x0,-PisrVec=0x04**.
+Where **resetVec** and **isrVec** are indentifiers declared in Assembly code.
 The image below shows that setup.

 ![Assembly and interrupt setup](../../../images/pic12f675_interrupt_setup.png)